 So what about other favorite equations?
 Anyone for the Pythogrean Theorum?
 How about Fourier Transformation or Einstein’s field equations for General Relativity?
 Newton’s Second Law?

-Contact us to make your favorite equation or formula a permanent and visible part of your life—geeks unite!
+Make your favorite equation or formula a permanent and visible part of your life—geeks unite!